 To improve readability, the Shelter site is designed to work on multiple screen sizes and devices.
 The content has been written and formatted to make it accessible.

 - sentences are short with the meaning at the beginning

 - links use meaningful text

-The most popular software that is useful for assisting access to websites is listed below.
-Some are free, some are commercial but have free demos.
+Below is a list of popular software that may be useful for customising this site to your needs.
+Some of these assistive technologies are free, some are commercial but have free demos.